 What started out as a blog strictly for my Mini has become more of a blog about all my current projects and motorsports activities.

-I started autoxing casually (2-4 events/yr, if that) between about 2007-2012.
+I discovered motorsports by accident.
+A local car club’s business card was stuck to my windshield after eating at a restaurant one day, and upon visiting their website, found out that they held small, fast, and safe motorsport events called “autocross” every month near my university.
+I started autoxing very casually (2-4 events/yr) between about 2007-2012.
 I started in a Tarmac Black 2006 Evo IX GSR in SM, which was always on street tires & not competitively modified – probably one of the reasons I autoxed so infrequently.
 In January of 2013, I purchased a near-stock Wicked White Evo IX MR with about 22,000 miles to replace my GSR.
 When I swapped over the rear differential, the shop that did it had actually stripped the fill bolt, leaving the car more or less undriveable until I repaired the differential.
 This turned out to be something of a blessing in disguise.

-I finally decided that it was time to get a daily driver.
-During March of 2013, I purchased a base 2008 MINI Cooper.
+Given all the downtime the Evo saw, I finally decided that it was time to get a daily driver.
+During March of 2013, I purchased a base 2008 Mini Cooper.
 It was Lightning Blue, with a 6 speed manual.
-With the Evo down, I decided to take the Mini for a spin at one of the local autox events – and fell in love with competition of autocross again.
-For the first time, I was driving a relatively competitive car – though not prepped, the Mini handled well and I ended 38th in index overall, winning the regional HS title.
+With the Evo down, I decided to take the Mini for a spin at one of the local autox events – and fell in love with competition of autocross.
+For the first time, I was driving a relatively competitive car – though not fully prepped, the Mini handled well and was easy to drive, and I landed 38th in index overall that year.

-By the end of 2013, I knew what I wanted to do next.
-I decided to start from scratch: order a brand new MINI, spec’ed exactly the way I wanted, to be competitive in HS, fully prep the car by SCCA’s new street class rules, and give it a run!
-The 2014 season proved successful as well.
+By the end of 2013, I knew what I wanted to do.
+I decided to start from scratch: order a brand new MINI, spec’ed exactly the way I wanted, to be competitive in HS, and fully prepped the car by SCCA’s then-new street class rules.
 I probably autoxed more in 2014 than all my past years combined.
 I focused on improving as a driver, locking down sponsors, and trying to develop a system/methodology that would make me nationally competitive.
 I improved greatly in 2014, getting 17th overall in index.

 2015 was a blur, getting about as many runs as I did in 2014 on less events – much to do with autocrossing two cars at multiple events.
 I had finally started to dial in the Evo, and had a good amount of progress in both cars – especially the Mini by the end.
 While I finished 18th, I had made a lot of improvements in driving overall.